-3.1.4 Safety devices
+3.2.4 Safety devices

-In the cooling cycle, cooling units have a tested pressure switch in accordance with EN 12 263 set to maximum PS (admissible pressure) that operates via an automatic reset device whenever the pressure drops again.

-- Temperature monitoring prevents the evaporator coil from icing over.
-If there is a risk of icing, the compressor switches itself off and automatically switches itself back on again at higher temperatures. - The refrigerant compressor and the fans are equipped with thermal winding shields to protect against excess current and excess temperatures. - In order to allow a reduction of pressure inside the compressor and hence a safe restart, once it has been switched off (e.g. upon reaching the set temperature, via the door limit switch function or via de-energising), the device will switch back on with a delay of 180 seconds. - The device has floating contacts on the connection pins (terminals 3 - 5), via which system messages from the device may be polled, e.g. using a PLC (2x normally open contacts, e-Comfort controller).
+- In the cooling cycle, the cooling unit has a tested pressure switch to EN 12 263 which is set to maximum PS (permissible pressure); this operates via an automatic reset device whenever the pressure drops again. - Temperature monitoring prevents the evaporator coil from icing over.
+If there is a risk of icing, the compressor switches itself off and automatically switches itself back on again at higher temperatures. - The refrigerant compressor and the fans are equipped with thermal winding shields to protect against excess current and excess temperatures. - In order to allow a reduction of pressure inside the compressor and hence a safe restart, once it has been switched off (e.g. upon reaching the set temperature via the door limit switch function or via de-energising), the device will switch back on with a delay of 180 seconds. - The device has floating contacts on the connection pins (terminals 3 - 5), via which system messages from the device may be polled, e.g. using a PLC (2x normally open contacts, e-Comfort controller).

-3.1.5 Condensation
+3.2.5 Condensation